microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 MSQASignIn *msSignIn = [[MSQASignIn alloc] initWithConfiguration:config
                                                            error:&error];
 ```
-If an error accured, the `config` parameter will be nil and the `error` parameter will contain the error details.
+If an error accured, `msSignIn` returned will be nil and the `error` parameter will contain the error details.

 If the client ID is invalid, a later attempt to sign-in or acquire an access token will fail.
 The error will be reported to the user as follows: